Rustizx/CommunityCalendarManager/README.md

-<h1> Community Calendar Manager </h1>
+<h1> CalFunder </h1>

 <br>

 <p>
   Manage all aspects of a community calendar.
+To be used for community calendar fundrasiers.
 </p>

 <br>